simplifiedcourses/simplifiedcourses.github.io/_posts/2023-05-07-observable-state-in-angular.md

 - It will patch the state automatically

 **Don't forget!** that state has a `state$` Observable we can subscribe to, but also has a convenient snapshot that we can use.
-So this piece of code which is hideous:
+So this piece of code is hideous:

 ```typescript
 // bad